 BA (Hons) Costume Production & Associated Crafts — Overview

-You’ll gain the most sought-after craft skills, including strong technical competence in pattern-cutting and costume construction.
+You’ll gain the most sought-after costume craft skills, including strong technical competence in pattern-cutting and construction for costume and accessories.

-You’ll work collaboratively alongside students in film and other creative productions, and have access to professional new workshop facilities, including digital printing, textile technology and 3D making.
+You’ll work collaboratively alongside students in film and other creative productions.
+You’ll also have access to excellent workshop resources, including a range of digital processes, textile printing and 3D making.